jonspalmer/view_component-storybook/README.md

 end
 ```

-We can write a stories desecibing the `ButtonComponent`
+We can write a stories describing the `ButtonComponent`

 ```ruby
 class ButtonComponentStories < ViewComponent::Storybook::Stories